-- LDN’s mechanisms of action have promising effects to promote cell proliferation, wound healing, and reduce chronic inflammation
+- LDN’s mechanisms of action have promising effects to control cell proliferation and reduce chronic inflammation

 LDN blocks two key receptors in the body: toll-like receptor 4 (TLR4) and Opioid growth factor (OGF) receptor.

 OGF receptors typically bind to a molecule called met-enkephalin (or OGF).
 OGF is a peptide made in the body that has opioid effects and acts as a neurotransmitter that can impact the feelings of pain and emotion.
 Blocking OGF receptors with LDN “tricks” the body into thinking that there is not enough OGF, and the body produces more OGF and OGF receptors in response.
-Elevated levels of OGF and OGF receptors may boost the immune system, promote wound healing, and reduce inflammation.
+Elevated levels of OGF and OGF receptors may boost the immune system and reduce inflammation.

 - There are several clinical examples that show the efficacy of LDN for various conditions